srobo/kitbook/docs/competition/team-support/battery-charging.md

 ## Setup

 ### Equipment
+Most batteries and chargers will arrive with teams, but any batteries, bags, and chargers in inventory should be prepared during setup.

-There are two locations involved in battery charging:
+There are two locations involved in battery charging.
+The equipment required at each is as listed below:

 - Helpdesk
     - 1 x Discharged Battery Box (18L RUB), clearly labelled